kubernetes/website/docs/admin/sysctls.md

 A number of sysctls are _namespaced_ in today's Linux kernels.
 This means that they can be set independently for each pod on a node.
-Being namespaced is a requirement for sysctls to be accessibly in a pod context within Kubernetes.
+Being namespaced is a requirement for sysctls to be accessible in a pod context within Kubernetes.

 The following sysctls are known to be _namespaced_: